-Once you start analyzing your campaign data you can pinpoint the parts of the email funnel that need help.
+Once you start analyzing your campaign data you can pinpoint the parts of the subscriber journey that need help by using a marketing funnel.
 Start recording your metrics so you can determine your benchmarks.
 For nonprofits, you can use the industry benchmarks that we mentioned earlier.

 Image or no image?
 This subject line, or that subject line?
 CTA positioned over here, or over there?

 It’s hard to know exactly how your supporters will respond to different elements of your newsletter.
 The options are endless and sometimes overwhelming.
 But the good news is that you can take out some of the guesswork with email A/B testing.

 If you want to test different versions of your nonprofit newsletter to see which one performs best, then A/B testing is for you.
 An A/B test will send two variants of your nonprofit email campaign to two subscriber segments at the same time.